Table of Contents

 #64 Style a piece of clothing in a new way

-You can quickly get stuck wearing the same tops with the same jeans over and over.
+You can quickly get stuck repeatedly wearing the same tops with the same jeans.
 Challenge yourself to find a new way to wear a piece of clothing.

 Get inspired by this video, where Aimee Song shows viewers 9 different ways to style the same white t-shirt.